Azure/azure-quickstart-templates/301-jenkins-aks-zero-downtime-deployment/README.md

 * A basic pipieline that demonstrates the rolling update deployment to Kubernetes.

    ***Note***: As the rolling-update process is pretty straight forward, we do not provide further instructions on it.
-   You can check the "AKS Rolling Update Deployment" job in Jenkins after the quickstart template deployment finishes, and try to build the Job.
+   You can check the **AKS Rolling Update Deployment** job in Jenkins after the quickstart template deployment finishes, and try to build the Job.

 **Note**: At the time when this quickstart is created, AKS is in preview.
 You may need to enable the preview